10 tips for weight loss (not only) for pole dancers

 Yet, many of you told us that you are trying to lose weight.
 This may be for health reasons, because of your fitness goals, or simply because you want to make a change in your life.

 People are always looking for shortcuts, a magic formula, and a new “guaranteed results” diet.
 If you try to lose weight the wrong way, you risk the yo-yo effect or weight cycling — basically going back to your previous weight, or gaining even more.

 There is ONLY ONE way to lose weight – Calorie Deficit – you have to eat fewer calories than your body burns each day.
 And there is ONLY ONE way to maintain it – the changes you will make have to be permanent, it means new habits and a new lifestyle.

 Wait, it doesn’t have to be COMPLETELY different from your current lifestyle; it shouldn’t be.

-Less restrictive "diet 'for a long time will be more effective than a more restrictive diet that will only be sustainable for a very short time.
-Furthermore, the very restrictive diets may generate anxiety or lead to eating disorders.
+A less restrictive ‘diet’ for a long time will be more effective than a more restrictive diet that will only be sustainable for a very short time.
+Furthermore, very restrictive diets may generate anxiety or lead to eating disorders.